Skip to content

 SpeedSlower (sequential by default)Faster (parallel by default)

-Use CloudFormation when:
+Use CloudFormation exclusively when:

-• You need automatic rollback guarantees
+• You demand strict, native, automatic rollback guarantees for mission-critical infrastructure changes.

-Use Terraform when:
+Use Terraform decisively when:

 # CDK Python example -- this generates a CloudFormation template